Board of Directors

-Joyce Casale, Board President, is enjoying her second run on the Civic Theatre Board.
+Joyce Casale, Vice President, is enjoying her second run on the Civic Theatre Board.
 She was first a Board member when Civic Theatre was on Platt Road.
 Currently she’s the chairperson of the Fundraising Committee.
 Joyce is a retired public school teacher and Union advocate.
 She worked for the Michigan Education Association for 20+ years.
 Currently Joyce reads freshman applications for the University of Michigan admissions office and she continues to be an active in the community to promote political issues and candidates.
 She’s a season ticket holder for the Detroit Tigers.

 Joyce enjoys working behind the scenes for Ann Arbor Civic Theatre.
 She has been a producer for many shows and enjoys supporting the creative process.
 Joyce also enjoys ushering and working in the ticket office or house managing.
 She cherishes the many friends she has made over the years through her work at Civic Theatre.